Kitchen Trends According to the Experts

 With consumers more mindful about the use of materials, we’re likely to see an increase in the use of characterful veneers such as Pippy Elm & Walnut for 2018.
 These materials add texture and intrigue to the kitchen and when working in a bespoke manner can be used for everything from statement wall veneers to unique cabinetry and shelving.
 The use of high-quality wood to create statement rooms is going to be big!

 With this trend in mind, we designed an oak kitchen and breakfast room for an impressive Georgian manor house.
 Whilst most of the kitchen is finished in an oak veneer with crisp clean lines and beautiful textures, the sink run is finished in an opulent Calacatta Oro marble which we sourced directly from Italy.
-The overall appearance is quite show-stopping with the grains of the wood and natural materials taking center stage.
+The overall appearance is quite show-stopping with the grains of the wood and natural materials taking centre stage.

 Diane Berry Kitchens LTD

 A big trend on its way is hiding ovens in kitchens, this has many benefits; it is streamlined and helps take away the look of a kitchen making it more like a bar or furniture, creating a different appearance when the kitchen isn’t being used for cooking.
-It also means the kitchen is future proofed, as ovens are evolving and the color clock and handles (or lack of) means you can date a kitchen by the oven, hiding it makes the kitchen timeless.
+It also means the kitchen is future proofed, as ovens are evolving and the colour clock and handles (or lack of) means you can date a kitchen by the oven, hiding it makes the kitchen timeless.
 Then there’s how clean is your oven – it’s hidden away so no fingerprints to think of or greasy drips, just close the door and deal with it when you feel like it.
 The kitchen pictured above won a national design award and features concealed ovens and a hidden unit for a toaster and Nespresso machine too.
 This kitchen is made of ceramic with a metallic finish, blended with copper which disguises any fingers prints – another trend for an easy life in the kitchen.

 Conrad Hendrick, The LWK Kitchen Company